Join Us On Facebook! | CONTACT | BABY BLOG | HOME |

 How often a newborn baby can be expected to pee actually changes rapidly during their first week of living.
-And so does the expected color of the pee.
+And so does the expected color of the pee!

 Here is what to expect on your baby's urine frequency and color during the first week of living:

-Pee Habits During The First Few Days
+How Often Should a Newborn Pee During The First Few Days After Being Born

-During your baby's first 24 hours, it may very well be that your baby only urinates once.
+• During your baby’s first 24 hours, it may very well be that your baby only urinates once.

-On day 2, you can probably expect 2 wet (but not very heavy) diapers.
-(If this means that your baby actually only peed twice or peed many times but only enough to wet two diapers, is impossible to know, because a baby has no bladder control and may pee in very tiny amounts often.)
+• On day 2, you can probably expect 2 wet (but not very heavy) diapers.
+(If this means that your baby actually only peed twice or peed many times but only enough to wet two diapers, is impossible to know because a baby has no bladder control and may pee in very tiny amounts often.)

-On day 3 - 3 diapers.
+• On day 3 – 3 diapers.

-On day 4 - 4 wet diapers.
+• On day 4 – 4 wet diapers.

 Breastfed babies may also start pooping very frequently – even as often as after every feeding or more.